 “Well, I told him he was nothing to me except a quick fuck.”

-Swoops flinches.
-“Geez, Parse, why’d you do that?”
+Swoops grimaces.
+“Jesus, Parse, why’d you do that?”

 “Cuz I wanted it to be true.”
-He thinks he would pay anyone all the insane amount of money in his bank account if it could have meant he could be free of his feelings for Davy, and for Jack.
+He thinks he would pay anyone every penny of the insane amount of money in his bank account if it meant he could be free of his feelings for Davy, and for Jack.

 Swoops clearly doesn’t understand.
 “What does that mean?”